tobiasritscher/ServerlessProjects/README.md

 this has been converted to Kubernetes manifest file: https://github.zhaw.ch/nguyesyd/SCAD-CLUELESS/tree/master/Labs/Lab07/Kubernetes for uploading to the ZHAW Cloud Lab

 Deploying on the ZHAW Cloud Lab did not work.
 Following this [tutorial](https://info.cloudlab.zhaw.ch/pages/k8s.html) we got stuck at the step to download the credentials.
 It either does not exist in the current UI version or it seems like we don't have permission.

+## P08
+The analysis and explanation to this are written in the [P08](/Labs/Lab08) folder, due to the inherent complexity of the given system.